 In September 2015 a new secular constitution is formed.
 In October 2015 K. P. Prasad became 1st.
 Prime Minister under the new constitution.
 In July 2016 the Maoists pulled out of the government and Prime Minister K. P. Oli resigned ahead of a no-confidence vote in Parliament.
 In August 2016 the parliament elected the communist leader Pushpa Kamal Dahal a.k.a Prachanda, as Prime Minister.
 In 2016 Sher Bahadur Deuba takes over as Prime Minister under a rotation system and is set to remain in his position until 2018.

 Despite political upheavals mountaineering, cultural and wildlife tours of Nepal have been very popular with foreign tourists and are not only a very important source of foreign currency but tourism also provides employment to a substantial part of the Himalayan country.

 Day 1: Delhi:

-Arrival in Delhi and transfer to Peppermint Hotel (4-star) in Gurgaon for overnight.
+Arrival in Delhi and transfer to hotel in Gurgaon or New Delhi near Airport. for overnight.

 Day 2: Kathmandu: